Recreational Vehicles

 The requirement for certification or approval applies to all recreational vehicles that are offered for sale, sold, displayed, or used in British Columbia.

-Certification or approval is required for all of the following integrated components of the recreational vehicle:
+Certification or approval is required for the following integrated components of the recreational vehicle:

 Certification or approval is not required for 6 or 12 V battery-operated vehicular lighting and brake wiring systems specified in CSA Z240.1.2 provided that the conductors of such systems are not or cannot come into contact with the conductors of the higher voltage system.